KinexDev/Luna/README.md

 ```

 # Project
 to create a project, you run luna, add the project arg and pass the name of the project

 ```
-luna --project example
+luna project example
 ```

-this creates a folder called example with the project set up with build and main.
+this creates a folder called example with the project set up with build and main and a gitignore for builds.

+# Contributions
 Im open to any contributions to this project.